Reinforcement Learning for Multi-Truck Vehicle Routing Problems: Policy Neural Network for Routing Decisions

 \subsubsection{Additional Contextual Information}

+In the previous subsection, we explained how we pass the encoded nodes and demand information to the decoder: we consolidate the demand data into a vector for each node, and then concatenate these vectors with the corresponding encoded node.
+But the remaining pieces of environment data -- the remaining capacity of each truck, the active truck index, the active node index, and the next node and arrival time for each truck -- are associated with trucks.
+Therefore, we need a different way to pass this information to the decoder.

-There is still additional information that we need to convey: the remaining truck capacities and the locations of trucks.
-To do so, we follow the spirit of \cite{kool2018attention} and introduce one special \emph{context node}.
-To define it, let $m_\star$ be the active truck index and put
+To do this, we follow the model of \cite{kool2018attention} and introduce an extra node called the \emph{context node}.
+The context node will contain relevant information about the status of each truck.
+Let $m_\star$ be the active truck index and define

-where $C_k$ is the capacity remaining for truck $k$.
-We will use $\mathbf{C}$ as a part of the context vector, but we need to include also information about truck locations.
-Let $z_1,\ldots, z_N$ denote the nodes of all trucks in the sense that $z_{m_\star}$ is the current node of the active truck from which it is about to depart and, for the passive trucks, $z_1,\ldots,z_{m_\star-1}, z_{m_\star+1},\ldots, z_N$ are the next scheduled that the passive trucks are \emph{currently heading toward}.
+where $C_k$ is the remaining capacity for truck $k$. $\mathbf{C}$ will form the first part of our context node.

+The second part of the context node will contain information about which node each truck will arrive at next.
+Let $k_{m_\star}$ be the active node index, and let $(k_1, \dots, k_{m_\star - 1}, k_{m_\star + 1}, \dots, k_N)$ be the next node indices for all passive trucks.
 Ideally, we would like to append to the context node

-but this would be extremely expensive: the context vector would have $d N$ dimensions just from these components.
-To avoid this, we take the view that the passive truck is less important than the active truck, and use a single-layer feedforward neural network $f$, consising of a linear layer, ReLU nonlinearlity, and then one more linear layer, to reduce the dimension of the passive trucks.
-From this we can define
+but this would be extremely expensive: the context vector would pick up $d N$ dimensions just from these components.
+To avoid this, we take the view that the passive trucks are less important than the active truck, and we use a feedforward neural network $f$, consisting of a linear layer, ReLU nonlinearity, and then another linear layer, to reduce the dimension of the passive nodes (typically to four dimensions).
+We therefore define